JimmyTan2000/thd-plv2-robot-programming/Reports/ch3-approach.md

 As you can see from the code above, this function will be using the global variable "state", which is defined as "go" initially.
 Therefore it will run the function <mark>collision_avoidance_sensor()</mark> (will be explained later), with <mark>"stopped"</mark> as its next state.
 In other words, it will drive to the red wall and stop at a safe distance and switch to the next state "stopped".

 As the state transitioned to "stopped", the robot will begin to turn counter-clockwise.
-Its left side will be the nearest to the red wall when it performs a near 90 degree turn.
-Therefore, the robot will stop its rotation when the left side is the nearest to the red wall.
+Its right side will be the nearest to the red wall when it performs a near 90 degree turn.
+Therefore, the robot will stop its rotation when the right side is the nearest to the red wall.
 Via trial and error, I have determined that the value of the minimum distance appears to be 0.24.

 The <mark>collision_avoidance_sensor()</mark> is just to allow the robot to move forward when there is no obstacle in front and stops when it gets too near to them.
 The code is shown below: